Infineon/raspberrypi-pas-co2-sensor/docs/lib-install.rst

 Manual Installation
 -------------------

-Download the desired .zip library version from the repository `releases <https://github.com/Infineon/rpi-pas-co2-sensor/releases>`_ section.
+Clone the desired library version from the repository `releases <https://github.com/Infineon/rpi-pas-co2-sensor/releases>`_ section. git clone --recurse-submodules <link>

 |:warning:| As a general recommendation, direct downloads from the master branch should be avoided.
 Even if it should not, it could contain incomplete or faulty code.